 Most bloggers lose hope after rejection, they think that they won’t get AdSense approval ever.
 But I didn’t lose hope because I knew it was my fault.
 After the rejection, I planned to maintain key guidelines.

-After maintaining the key guidelines of Google AdSense, I applied again three months later (the rejection).
+After maintaining the key guidelines of Google AdSense, I applied again three months later.
 I wasn’t confident enough of getting approval because I’ve heard about rejections always.
 But this time, my AdSense application approved and I got the confirmation mail from AdSense:

 6 Key Guidelines to Get AdSense Approval

 AdSense Team doesn’t reveal any hints on what basis they approve a new account.
 All you can do is to maintain key guidelines before applying for AdSense.
 There are many guidelines, but they’re not equally important.
-There are 6 key guidelines that decide your fate!
-Just focus on the 6 key guidelines:
+These are the 6 key guidelines that decide your fate!

 1. Make a Good Looking Site